Van der Waals-London interaction of atoms with pseudo-relativistic kinetic energy: Abstract

 \section{Abstract}

 We consider a multiatomic system where the nuclei are assumed to be point charges at fixed positions.
-Particles interact via Coulomb potential and electrons have pseudo-relativistic kinetic energy.
+Particles interact via Coulomb potential and electrons have pseudo--relativistic kinetic energy.
 We prove the van der Waals-London law, which states that the interaction energy between neutral atoms decays as the sixth power of the distance $\D$ between the atoms.
-We rigorously compute all the terms in the binding energy up to the order $\D^{-9}$ with error term of order $\mathcal{O}(\D^{-10})$.
-As intermediate steps we prove exponential decay of eigenfunctions of multiparticle Schrödinger operators with permutation symmetry imposed by the Pauli principle and new estimates of the localization error.
+In the many atom case, we rigorously compute all the terms in the binding energy up to the order $\D^{-9}$ with error term of order $\mathcal{O}(\D^{-10})$.
+This yields the first proof of the famous Axilrod--Teller--Muto three--body correction to the van der Waals--London interaction, which plays an important role in atom physics.
+As intermediate steps we prove exponential decay of eigenfunctions of multiparticle Schrödinger operators with permutation symmetry imposed by the Pauli principle, and new estimates of the localization error.